benlubas/.dotfiles/nvim/README.md

 ---

 Welcome to my neovim setup.
 This isn't really intended for other people to use, it's more something that you can look through and take ideas from.
-This is what it generally looks like:
+This is what it generally looks like ^

 ## File Structure